compucorp/civihr/doc/INSTALL.md

 ## Pre-requisites

-Install CiviCRM 4.4.0 or higher
+CiviCRM 4.4.0 or higher

-Note: CiviHR includes some significant changes to the nomal CiviCRM user-experience.
-As with any significant change or addition, CiviHR should be evaluated on a test/staging site before installing on a live/production site.
+> Note: CiviHR includes some significant changes to the nomal CiviCRM
+> user-experience.
+As with any significant change or addition, CiviHR
+> should be evaluated on a test/staging site before installing on a
+> live/production site.

 ## Download